Halloween: The Curse of Michael Myers

 Halloween: The Curse of Michael Myers (Note: The Producer's Cut uses the on-screen title Halloween 6: The Curse of Michael Myers, and originally titled Halloween 666: The Origin of Michael Myers.) is a 1995 American slasher film directed by Joe Chappelle, written by Daniel Farrands, and starring Donald Pleasence, Paul Rudd, Marianne Hagan, and Mitch Ryan.
 The sequel to Halloween 5: The Revenge of Michael Myers and the sixth installment in the Halloween film series, the plot depicts Michael Myers hunting down the infant son of his niece, Jamie Lloyd.
 It expands significantly upon the supernatural horror elements that were sparsely introduced in the previous film, mainly the subplot of a cult that controls Myers and drives him to murder his bloodline using the ancient Celtic rune of Thorn.
 It marks the final appearance of Pleasence as Dr. Sam Loomis before his death, as well as the feature film debut of Rudd, who portrays an adult Tommy Doyle from the original Halloween (1978).
 This also marks the last major role of George P. Wilbur before his death in 2023.

 Halloween: The Curse of Michael Myers had a protracted development that spanned several years, comprising numerous revisions, drafts, and contributions from different screenwriters, including Daniel Farrands and Scott Rosenberg.
 Farrands ultimately completed the final version of the screenplay shortly before filming began in Salt Lake City in the fall of 1994.
-The film also had a troubled post-production: Its original cut performed poorly with test audiences, leading to the film undergoing a series of reshoots and edits.
-The finished film was distributed by Dimension Films, who would go on to distribute the rest of the series until 2018's Halloween.
+The film also had a troubled post-production: its original cut performed poorly with test audiences, leading to the film undergoing a series of reshoots and edits.
+The finished film was distributed by Dimension Films, who would go on to distribute the rest of the series until 2009's Halloween II.
 Pleasence died on February 2, 1995, seven months before the film was released.
 The film was dedicated to his memory.